meefen/meefen/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
-description: I am an Associate Professor in [Learning Technologies](https://lt.umn.edu/) and the Huebner Endowed Chair in Education & Technology at the [University of Minnesota](https://twin-cities.umn.edu/).
-I also co-direct the [Learning Informatics Lab](https://innovation.umn.edu/informatics/) of the [College of Education and Human Development](http://www.cehd.umn.edu/).
+description: I am an Associate Professor in [Learning Sciences and Technologies](https://www.gse.upenn.edu/academics/programs/learning-sciences-technology-phd) at the [University of Pennsylvania Graduate School of Education](https://www.gse.upenn.edu/).
 My research is at the intersection of the learning sciences, learning analytics, and network science.
-My work is broadly published in different venues and funded by the National Science Foundation, Schmidt Futures, and the University of Minnesota Foundation.
+I sit on the editorial boards of a number of journals, including The Internet and Higher Education, and was elected to the Executive Committee of the Society for Learning Analytics Research (SoLAR) and the Computer-Supported Collaborative Learning (CSCL) Committee of the International Society of the Learning Sciences (ISLS).
 image_left: true
 images:
 - img/complexity.jpeg